 The Barbuda Council

 The Council was established in 1976 by the Barbuda Local Government Act, which created a council of 11 members.
-Nine members are elected by the registered voters of Barbuda, with the Parliamentary Representative (MP) and the Senator, who is nominated by the Council, as ex-officio members.
+Nine members are elected by the registered voters of Barbuda, with the Parliamentary Representative (MP) currently Trevor Walker and a Senator, who is nominated by the Council, as ex-officio members.
 The Councillors serve for four years with elections held every two years in March when four seats and five seats becoming vacant at alternate polls.
-The Barbuda Council administers and regulates agriculture, forestry, public health, public utilities, and roads as exclusive powers, and raises and collects revenue to meet expenses incurred in the performance of its functions.
+The Barbuda Council administers and regulates agriculture, forestry, public health, public utilities and roads as exclusive powers, and raises and collects revenue to meet expenses incurred in the performance of its functions.

-Secretary of Barbuda Council - Ms Mable Francis - (268) 562- 1505
+Secretary of Barbuda Council - Mr Paul Nedd - (268) 780-2544

 Tourism - Ms Jackie Frank on facebook @visitbarbuda

 The Council does not have a website but contributes this and other information to barbudaful.net.
 Their full postal address is: Barbuda Council, Codrington, Barbuda. via St John's, Antigua and Barbuda, West Indies.